 I can't have any nuts including nut oils because I have a severe allergy.

 Alternatively, you can download a language translation app on your phone such as:

 They are available from Allergy UK.
 They display messages about your allergy in the language of your choice.

-It's worth asking if a host/ess on the airplane can help you note these down.
+It's worth asking if staff on the plane can help you note these down.